 Who Should use Shopify Lite?

-So, now that we know what the cheapest Shopify plan features are, let’s see who should be using it.
+So, now that we know what the Shopify’s cheapest plans features are, let’s see who should be using it.

-So, those that don’t have a website or blog, will have to settle with selling products through Facebook only.
+So, those that don’t have a website or blog, will have to settle with selling products through Facebook or Messanger.

 After all, when starting out you are trying to cut costs at all fronts.
 The cheapest Shopify plan might be the sweet spot for you to launch your shop.